-We restrict Life or Critical Illness Cover claims to certain parts of the world.
+We reserve the right to restrict Life or Critical Illness Cover claims to certain parts of the world.
 This means that if the person covered is living or working outside the UK and you want to make a claim, we might need the person covered to return to one of the countries listed below.
+We may also accept evidence from other countries if, in our assessment, the evidence is comprehensive enough and of a sufficient standard for us to properly assess the claim.

 - The UK

+- Isle of Man

 - Australia

+- Italy

 - Austria

+- Japan

 - Belgium

+- Latvia

 - Bulgaria

+- Liechtenstein

 - Canada

+- Lithuania

-- Channel Islands
+- · Channel Islands · Luxembourg

 - Cyprus

+- Malta

 - Czech Republic

+- The Netherlands

 - Denmark

+- New Zealand

 - Estonia

+- Norway

 - Finland

+- Poland

 - France

+- Portugal

 - Germany

+- Slovakia

 - Gibraltar

+- Slovenia

 - Greece

+- South Africa

 - Hong Kong

+- Spain

 - Hungary

+- Sweden

 - Iceland

+- Switzerland

 - Ireland

+- USA